The Future is Green

 All personal information obtained by the University both from yourself and other sources will be used to process your booking on the course(s), and to enable you to access materials and online resources for your course.
 If the University reasonably believes it has reason to do so, the University may pass this information as appropriate to other outside organisations, including the police, government, and other institutions in order to prevent or detect fraud, or any other unlawful activity.
 The University may ask you for feedback, to be used internally to consider changes to the course or for external testimonials.

 The information you provide to The Future is Green project is a mandatory requirement of the support you receive as part of this project.
 Data will be shared with the Lead Partner (The Cornwall College Group), Cornwall Council, Ministry of Housing, Communities and Local Government (MHCLG), and their data processors/project evaluators.
 Your personal data will be anonymised for reporting purposes.
-All documentary evidence will be retained for seven years (until March 31st 2038) following project completion according to SPF requirements.
+All documentary evidence will be retained until March 31st 2037 following project completion according to the project funder’s requirements.
 Data will never be used or shared for commercial or marketing purposes.
 All data, whether electronic or hard copy, will always be stored securely and nobody will have access to it who shouldn’t.

 More information on your rights and the University of Exeter’s data protection and privacy policies can be found here: